New Tool to Detect Inhomogeneous Chiral Symmetry Breaking: Introduction

 In general, two strategies have been employed so far.
 Using a specific ansatz for the shape of the inhomogeneous phase, one can calculate the free energy in this configuration and compare with the homogeneous one.
-One of the most commonly used ansatzes, e.g., is the so-called Chiral Density Wave (CDW) \cite{Nakano:2004cd}.
+One of the most commonly used ansatzes is the so-called Chiral Density Wave (CDW) \cite{Nakano:2004cd}\footnote{The CDW is closely related to the (Quarkyonic) Chiral Spiral in $1+1$ dimensions \cite{Schon:2000qy,Kojo_2010}.
+Other commonly used ansatz functions are the Real-Kink-Crystal \cite{Thies:2006ti,Nickel:2009wj}, the Twisted Kink Crystal \cite{Basar:2008ki,Basar:2009fg}, and similar hybrid condensates \cite{Nishiyama_2015}.}.
 Here, the condensates oscillate with spatial variable $\vec x$

 where $\tau_3$ is the third Pauli matrix in flavour space and $2\vec q$ is the wave vector of the modulation.
-In the NJL-model the amplitude of this modulation depends on the coupling constant to the scalar and pseudo-scalar sectors \cite{Nakano:2004cd}.
 Alternatively, one can perform what is called a stability analysis which probes the stability of the homogeneous phase with respect to very small inhomogeneous perturbations.
 This technique has the benefit that it is agnostic with respect to the shape of the inhomogeneous phase.
 On the other hand, since it is based on small perturbations, {it could miss instabilities with respect to large fluctuations.} Nevertheless, these two techniques typically agree on second-order phase boundaries.

+Although much has been learned from models, in the end one needs to study the problem within QCD.
 Both, the ansatz and the stability analysis techniques face severe additional difficulties in QCD compared to their application in simple models.
 Due to the non-locality of the self-energy the expectation values of quark bilinears are functions of two momentum variables in an inhomogeneous phase.
 To our knowledge, Ref.~\cite{Muller:2013tya} is the only attempt so far to deal with these difficulties in a functional approach to QCD via Dyson-Schwinger Equations (DSEs).
 Using an ansatz for the quark propagator which yields condensates like Eq.~(\ref{cdw}), they show that spatially inhomogeneous solutions to their set of (truncated) DSEs appear at high chemical potentials.